-The Concise Oxford English Dictionary15 defines "maintenance" as - and defines "maintain" as -
+The Concise Oxford English Dictionary 14 defines "maintenance" as - and defines "maintain" as -

-"[t]he process of maintaining or the state of being maintained";
+"[t]he process or state of maintaining or being maintained";

-"[c]ause or enable (a condition or situation) to continue, keep at the same level or rate; keep (a building, machine, etc.) in good condition by checking or repairing it regularly".
+"[c]ause or enable (a condition or state of affairs) to continue, keep at the same level or rate; keep (a building, machine, etc.) in good condition by checking or repairing it regularly".

-In Heerman's Supermarket (Pty) Ltd v Mona Road Investments (Pty) Ltd16 van Heerden J considered the meaning of the words "repair" and "maintenance" within a lease agreement and whether the wide dictionary meaning of the word "repair" was wide enough to cover "maintenance".
+In Heerman's Supermarket (Pty) Ltd v Mona Road Investments (Pty) Ltd15 van Heerden J considered the meaning of the words "repair" and "maintenance" within a lease agreement and whether the wide dictionary meaning of the word "repair" was wide enough to cover "maintenance".
 The lessor claimed it was liable for repairs but not maintenance under the provisions of the lease agreement.
 The court found that the word "repairs" was capable of covering "maintenance".

-In Clanwilliam Municipality v Braude the court expressed the view that -17
+In Clanwilliam Municipality v Braude 16 the court expressed the view that -17